-(1) Includes \$0.35 per public share sold in the base offering, or \$7,700,000 in the aggregate, payable to the underwriter for deferred underwriting commissions to be placed in a trust account located in the United States as described herein.
+(1) Includes \$0.35 per unit sold in the base offering, or \$7,000,000 in the aggregate, payable to the underwriter for deferred underwriting commissions to be placed in a trust account located in the United States as described herein.
 Does not include certain fees and expenses payable to the underwriter in connection with this offering.
 See "Underwriting" for a description of compensation and other items of value payable to the underwriter.

-Of the proceeds we receive from this offering and the sale of the private placement shares described in this prospectus, \$220,000,000 (or \$253,000,000 if the underwriter's over-allotment option is exercised in full) (\$10.00 per share in either case), will be deposited into a U.S.-based trust account at J.P.
+Of the proceeds we receive from this offering and the sale of the private placement warrants described in this prospectus, \$200,000,000 (or \$230,000,000 if the underwriter's over-allotment option is exercised in full) (\$10.00 per unit in either case), will be deposited into a U.S.-based trust account at J.P.
 Morgan Chase Bank, N.A., with Continental Stock Transfer & Trust Company acting as trustee.
-Except with respect to interest earned on the funds held in the trust account that may be released to us to pay our taxes, if any, the funds held in the trust account will not be released from the trust account until the earliest to occur of: (1) our completion of an initial business combination; (2) the redemption of any public shares properly submitted in connection with a shareholder vote to amend our amended and restated memorandum and articles of association (A) to modify the substance or timing of our obligation to allow redemption in connection with our initial business combination or to redeem 100% of our public shares if we do not complete our initial business combination within 24 months from the closing of this offering or (B) with respect to any other material provisions relating to shareholders' rights or pre-initial business combination activity; and (3) the redemption of our public shares if we have not completed an initial business combination within 24 months from the closing of this offering, subject to applicable law.
+Except with respect to interest earned on the funds held in the trust account that may be released to us to pay our taxes, if any, the funds held in the trust account will not be released from the trust account until the earliest to occur of: (1) our completion of an initial business combination; (2) the redemption of any public shares properly submitted in connection with a shareholder vote to amend our amended and restated memorandum and articles of association (A) to modify the substance or timing of our obligation to allow redemption in connection with our initial business combination or to redeem 100% of our public shares if we do not complete our initial business combination activity; and (3) the redemption of our public shares if we have not completed an initial business combination within 24 months from the closing of this offering or (B) with respect to any other provision relating to shareholders' rights or pre-initial business combination activity; and (3) the redemption of our public shares if we have not completed an initial business combination within 24 months from the closing of this offering, subject to applicable law.
 The proceeds deposited in the trust account could become subject to the claims of our creditors, if any, which could have priority over the claims of our public shareholders.

-The underwriter is offering the public shares for sale on a firm commitment basis.
-Delivery of the public shares will be made on or about July 2, 2021.
+The underwriter is offering the units for sale on a firm commitment basis.
+Delivery of the units will be made on or about , 2021.